Need a scarf for everyone on your list? Check out these cute, FREE scarf knitting patterns!

 Another very stylish cowl, I really like that band on the one side.

-This has been on my Pinterest board for a while, I love the color choice here.
+This has been on my Pinterest board for a while, I love the ombre!
+This looks like a great intro to lace work.

 I have made this a few times and it’s one of my favorite scarf/cowl patterns.
 It’s so simple, it only uses one skein, and it takes about 3 hours to knit.
-I adore seed stitch.
+I adore the feel of the seed stitch!

 10. Toasty Twisty